University of Oklahoma: North campus

 On the far north side of Norman is the OU Research Campus-North, which includes University of Oklahoma Max Westheimer Airport (ICAO: KOUN), the Radar Operations Center, the old National Severe Storms Laboratory facility, the OU OKDHS Training and Research Center, and Merrick Computer and Technology Center.
-Additional research facilities as part of OU's Gallogly College of Engineering also operate out of North campus including the Measurement and Automation Laboratory, Laboratory for Electrical Energy and Power Systems, and Laboratory for Smart Buildings.
+Additional research facilities as part of OU's Gallogly College of Engineering also operate out of North campus including the High-Speed Aerothermodynamics Laboratory, Measurement and Automation Laboratory, Laboratory for Electrical Energy and Power Systems, and Laboratory for Smart Buildings.

 OU's College of Aviation runs a programs in the education of future pilots, air traffic controllers and aviation industry professionals.
 The Aviation Accreditation Board has accredited the College of Aviation at North Base as one of only 29 accredited colleges in the world.

 South campus

 South of student housing is Timberdell Road, the approximate southern boundary of the university.
 South of this road are University-owned apartments and athletic complexes.
 Also on the south side of Timberdell Road is the College of Law building which was expanded in 2002 by the addition of a larger law library and courtroom.
 There are additional athletic complexes in this area, including L. Dale Mitchell Baseball Park, the OU Softball Field, and Lloyd Noble Center (the basketball arena).

-OU owns the wooded area just south of Highway 9 between Chautauqua and Jenkins.
-This area is called Oliver's Woods.
-Ecology classes take field trips to Oliver's Woods frequently.
-They can use the area to study Ecological patterns including tree growth and pH in the ground.
-Visible patterns of plant dispersion can be studied in Oliver's Woods as well, including uniform, random, and clumped patterns.
-The area has a trail for people to follow and a creek running through the lower elevated area.

 Research campus

-While this area has traditionally lacked academic buildings, the pressure of expansion in the northern part of campus led recently to the construction of new academic buildings – such as the National Weather Center and Stephenson Research and Technology Center – on the south end of campus.
+While this area has traditionally lacked academic buildings, the pressure of expansion in the northern part of campus led recently to the construction of new academic buildings–such as the National Weather Center and Stephenson Research and Technology Center–on the south end of campus.
 This area, now termed The University of Oklahoma's Research Campus, "brings academic, public and private sector organizations together in a mutually beneficial collaborative environment."

 In 2004, global weather information provider WeatherNews opened its U.S. Operations Center in One Partners Place, in the research campus one block from the new NWC building.
 The southern boundary of the research campus is State Highway 9.
 OU's Advanced Radar Research Center is also on the Research campus in its new Radar Innovations Laboratory building.